$500 billion coronavirus aid package passes U.S. Senate, headed to House

 With each passing week, Washington has confronted a deepening crisis that has prompted Republicans and Democrats to work in a mostly bipartisan way to ease the heavy human and economic toll of a pandemic that has sickened more than 800,000 in the United States and thrown more than 22 million people out of work.

-The U.S. economy has been battered as businesses have closed and residents have observed stay-at-home orders intended to minimize the spread of COVID-19, the respiratory illness caused by the new coronavirus.
+The U.S. economy has been battered as businesses have closed and residents have observed stay-at-home orders.

 While Republicans initially insisted the latest bill provide new funding only for small businesses, Democrats succeeded in broadening it to hospitals and other healthcare centers and more money for coronavirus testing.

-Democrats were not able to convince Republicans to increase emergency federal funding for state and local governments reeling from steep revenue losses as well as infrastructure spending that they have been requesting since the crisis began.
+Democrats failed to convince Republicans to increase emergency federal funding for state and local governments reeling from steep revenue losses, as well as infrastructure spending that they have been requesting since the crisis began.

 Trump has said he wants to make a major investment in the country’s infrastructure since he became president, but has failed to present a program for funding it.

-Another round of tough negotiations are expected over the next few weeks on the next coronavirus bill that both parties say they want to see moving through Congress.
+Another round of tough negotiations are expected over the next few weeks on the next bill that both parties say they want to see moving through Congress.

 Democrats are expected to keep pushing for more progress on coronavirus testing and tracking of infected people’s contacts with others.